robertbkoch/rokocoapps/privacy-policy.md

 When you use StickerMe, you may upload photos from your device for the purpose of generating stickers.
 We process these images as follows:
 - Images are temporarily stored on our servers solely for the purpose of processing your sticker request
-- Images are sent to OpenAI for sticker generation
+- Images are sent to a third party provider for sticker generation
 - Once processing is complete, your original images are immediately deleted from our servers
 - We do not retain copies of your uploaded images
 - Your images are not used for training AI models or for any purpose other than generating your requested stickers